Technical Analysis of "The Double-Edged Sword of iframe and window.open"

 Mitigation: - Same-origin policy by default prevents this but implementing

-attribute on iframes adds an extra layer of control. - Explicitly define permissions using theallow
+sandboxattribute on iframes adds an extra layer of control. - Explicitly define permissions using theallowattribute in iframes. -

 Security Concerns with